themanyone/FindAImage/README.md

 ## Build scripts

 Create a script to launch the llava model and mmproj file together with your favorite options.
 Running this command will recreate `~/.local/bin/llava_phi3.sh`.
 But maybe you should edit this in case locations are different.
+The `-ngl 16` loads some of the model into VRAM.
+Increase it to `-ngl 33` if you have plenty of AI resources.

 ```bash
 cat << EOF > ~/.local/bin/llava_phi3.sh